dotnet/docs/docs/core/testing/unit-testing-with-nunit.md

 ## Adding more features

 Now that you've made one test pass, it's time to write more.
 There are a few other simple cases for prime numbers: 0, -1.
-You could add new tests with the `[Test]` attribute, but that quickly becomes tedious.
+You could add new tests with the `[Test]` attribute, which quickly becomes tedious.
 There are other NUnit attributes that enable you to write a suite of similar tests.
 A `[TestCase]` attribute is used to create a suite of tests that execute the same code but have different input arguments.
 You can use the `[TestCase]` attribute to specify values for those inputs.

-Instead of creating new tests, apply this attribute to create a single data driven test.
+Instead of creating new tests, apply this attribute to create a single data-driven test.
 The data driven test is a method that tests several values less than two, which is the lowest prime number:

 [!code-csharp[Sample_TestCode](~/samples/snippets/core/testing/unit-testing-using-nunit/csharp/PrimeService.Tests/PrimeService_IsPrimeShould.cs?name=Sample_TestCode)]